JoshKing56/PhenoPi/README.md

 2. Automatic syncing with google drive
 3. Metadata recording + hashing
 4. Multi camera support (TODO)
+5. Auto-updating: every push to master updates the code

 ## How to use:
 1. Boot up the device (plugging it in